What exactly is ‘precision medicine’ anyway?

 That’s the basic idea behind the precision medicine, or personalized medicine, movement.

-“Precision medicine is a means of providing health care tailored to a patient’s individual characteristics, right down to the genetic level,” says Dr. Antony Ruggeri, hematology and oncology physician at Aurora St. Luke’s Medical Center.
+“Precision medicine is a means of providing health care tailored to a patient’s individual characteristics, right down to the genetic level,” says Dr. Antony Ruggeri, a hematology and oncology physician at Aurora St. Luke’s Medical Center in Milwaukee, Wis.

 “In a sense, doctors have been personalizing medicine for years,” Dr. Ruggeri says.
 “We might not treat a middle-aged patient the same as an elderly patient.
 But where precision medicine has more recently taken a monumental step forward is in the use of molecular testing to determine a treatment course based on genetic makeup.”